How to Start a Blog From Scratch Course Day Four

 Again, each platform is different depending on what you choose.
 But here are some things to know no matter what platform you use.

-Forms: The form you add to your blog can be accessed through a plugin on wordpress, or added as a widget on blog with code.
+- Forms: The form you add to your blog can be accessed through a plugin on WordPress, or added as a widget on the blog with code.

-Landing Pages: If you’ve chosen Mailchimp, you can find landing page options in the Mailchimp forms by Mailmunch plugin.
-Landing pages are made so that you can create somewhere to put a form, that has a url you can share.
+- Landing Pages: If you’ve chosen Mailchimp, you can find landing page options in the Mailchimp forms by the Mailmunch plugin.
+Landing pages are made so that you can create somewhere to put a form, that has a URL you can share.
+MailMunch is one of our favorite places to make forms and landing pages because they integrate with loads of email providers.
+So if you end up switching later, you can still keep your forms!

 How to Create Your List of Contacts